9 Things Professional Organizers Say Never to Spend Your Money on for the Holidays

 (Image credit: Madeline Harper Photography.
 Studio credit Anastasia Casey)

-We've all been guilty of overspending on the holidays and while these extravagant buys will serve you well in the swing of hosting, they will soon sit forgotten amongst other holiday clutter in the corner of your cabinet.
+We've all been guilty of overspending on the holidays and while these extravagant buys will serve you well when hosting, they will soon sit forgotten amongst other holiday clutter in a corner of your home.
 Luckily, all you need is a couple of easy home organization ideas and a clear mind on what not to buy to sort your space for good (or at least until the next festive season rolls around).

 1. Excessive Holiday-Specific Decor